Social-Evolution-and-Behavior/anTraX/docs/data_organization.md

 ![dat file example](images/dat_file_example.png)

-To see an example for an experimental directory, download one of the [example datasets](datasets.md)
+To see an example for an experimental directory, download one of the [example datasets](datasets.md).

-### Using antSpy to record data

-If your are using [*antSpy*](https://github.com/Social-Evolution-and-Behavior/antSpy/)  to record data, your data will be automatically organized according to these requirements, and no further action will be needed. antSpy is a Linux/Ubuntu app and will work with any  FLIR/PointGrey machine vision camera that supports the spinnaker SDK, or any UVC camera, and can record from multiple cameras in parallel.